juhoinkinen/Annif-wiki/Achieving-good-results.md

 The basic backends alone do not usually give very good results, as they all have their weaknesses.
 Combining them into an ensemble can improve results quite a lot.
 It is easiest to start with a simple `ensemble` backend that just combines results from several backends by taking the mean of scores, i.e. letting the backends vote on what the best result is.
 However, don't expect a large improvement from this simple strategy - sometimes the results are better than for each individual algorithm, sometimes they are worse.
 The important step is to get combined results!

 Once you have a basic ensemble working, you can try a smart ensemble such as `pav` or `nn_ensemble`.
 They are otherwise similar to the basic ensemble but require some training documents - a few thousand is a good number.
 After training the smart ensemble you should see a significant improvement!
 Note that scores returned from PAV are probability estimates and if you are aiming for a high F1 score, the best strategy is often to pick a large limit value such as 15 and a relatively high threshold value of 0.25 or 0.3.

-# 6. Set up feedback / online learning

-Here I would tell you that the next step would be to continue training Annif models as new documents are coming in, but it's only partially implemented so far and not yet extensively tested, so I won't.
-Thanks for reading this far!